Math Kernel Library

-The library supports Intel processors and is available for Windows, Linux and macOS operating systems.
+The library supports x86 CPUs and Intel GPUs and is available for Windows and Linux operating systems.

-Intel oneAPI Math Kernel Library is not to be confused with oneAPI Math Kernel Library (oneMKL) Interfaces, a piece of open-source glue code that allows Intel MKL routines to be used from Data Parallel C++.
+Intel oneAPI Math Kernel Library is not to be confused with the oneAPI Math Library (oneMath), formerly known as oneMKL Interfaces, which is an open-source wrapper library that allows DPC++ applications to call oneMKL routines that can be offloaded to multiple hardware architectures and vendors defined during runtime.